qExobyte/qExobyte.github.io/_pages/about.md

 I've tutored students across the globe, from international schools in Asia to TJHSST, America's #1 (at the time) public high school here in Northern Virginia.
 My tutoring is simple yet effective--with just 8 hours of sessions, I've helped students improve up to 200 points!
 No matter your comfort with math, if you're determined to learn, I'd love to help you become a stronger problem solver.

-My tutoring takes place online through Google Meet.
-If you're interested in getting your score up, send me an email and we'll plan a session.
+If you're interested in getting your score up, book a session below!

 {% include book-button.html %}